dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 If the GS wants the Client to initiate the interaction with the User, then the GS will return an Interaction Response.
 The Client will initiate the interaction with the User in one of the following ways:

 + **popup**
-The Client will create a new popup child browser window containing the "interaction"."uri" attribute.
+The Client will create a new popup child browser window with URI contained in the "interaction"."uri" attribute.
-\[Editor: more details on how to do this]

-The GS will close the popup window when the interactions with the User are complete.
-\[Editor: confirm GS can do this still on all browsers, or does Client need to close]
+\[Editor: more details on how to do this] The GS will close the popup window when the interactions with the User are complete. \[Editor: confirm GS can do this still on all browsers, or does Client need to close?]

 + **redirect**
 The Client will redirect the User to the "interaction"."uri" attribute.
 When the GS interactions with the User are complete, the GS will redirect the User to the "interaction"."redirect_uri" attribute the Client provided in the Grant Request.

 + **qrcode**
-The Client will create a {{QR Code}} of the "interaction"."uri" attribute  and display the resulting graphic and the "interaction"."message" attribute as a character string.
+The Client will create a {{QR Code}} of the "interaction"."qr" attribute and display the resulting graphic.
+The CLient will also display the "interaction"."uri" and "interaction"."code" per the "code" type.

++ **code**
+The Client will display the "interaction"."code" contents and direct the User to navigate to the "interaction"."uri" value and enter the code.

-An GS MUST support the "popup", "redirect", and "qrcode" interaction types.
+A GS MUST support the "popup", "redirect", "qrcode", and "code" interaction types.

+\[Editor: is this too restrictive?]

 ### Signing and Encryption